fisik-yum/capl/README.md

 ## Current State

-This program plays Bad Apple @ 29.15 FPS, versus 30 FPS source mp4.
-The goal is to get this to work at near full speed.
+This program plays Bad Apple (72x54) at full speed.

 ## Building and Testing